A couple of weeks ago I posted about feeling your feelings (for the "over-intellectualizing" types).

 It's helpful for trauma, and yes, we do have to feel to heal.

 But it isn’t about trauma, and you don't need to start there.

 Actually, it could be true that your body isn't letting you start there for a reason.

 It could be true that perhaps trusting your body to know what it's talking about is a good idea.

 Today, you get to discover if that's the case, and what feeling your feelings really has in store for you.

 What Does it Really Mean to Feel Your Feelings

 Emotions live in the body.
-We do a lot of shit with them.
+We do a lot of stuff with them.

 Sometimes we run from them.
-We distract ourselves (often compulsively & without realizing it), deny them, judge them, talk ourselves out of them, and keep it moving.
+We distract ourselves (often compulsively & without realizing it), deny them, judge them, talk ourselves out of them, try to fix them, and keep it moving.
 We "move on".